 The veterinarian on duty won't miss a beat as they will have access to all your pets records (as opposed to the ER).

-For your convenience, and as a part of the Santa Barbara Veterinary Group, clients/patients of Montecito Pet Hospital have access to 2 different hospitals with the collaboration of 5 veterinarians, as well as access to pet boarding.
+For your convenience, and as a part of the Santa Barbara Veterinary Group, clients/patients of Montecito Pet Hospital have access to 2 different hospitals with the collaboration of 5 veterinarians.

 Here are some helpful links for your pet's health.